rugue/printf/README.md

 S : prints the string.
 Non printable characters (0 < ASCII value < 32 or >= 127) are printed this way: \x, followed by the ASCII code value in hexadecimal (upper case - always 2 characters)
+6. How is the world ruled and led to war?
+Diplomats lie to journalists and believe these lies when they see them in print Handle the following conversion specifier: p.

+You don’t have to handle the flag characters
+You don’t have to handle field width
+You don’t have to handle precision
+You don’t have to handle the length modifiers

+7. The big print gives and the small print takes away Handle the following flag characters for non-custom conversion specifiers:

++
+space
+#

+8. Sarcasm is lost in print
+Handle the following length modifiers for non-custom conversion specifiers:

+l
+h
+Conversion specifiers to handle: d, i, u, o, x, X

+9. Print some money and give it to us for the rain forests Handle the field width for non-custom conversion specifiers.

+10. The negative is the equivalent of the composer's score, and the print the performance Handle the precision for non-custom conversion specifiers.